kenny-tse/tweeter/README.md

 ## Screenshots

+Tweeter has a great interface for the desktop!
 !["Tweeter has a great interface for the desktop!"](https://github.com/kenny-tse/tweeter/blob/master/public/screenshots/tweeter-big.PNG?raw=true)

+Tweeter also has a great interface for when you're using a tablet!
 !["Tweeter also has a great interface for when you're using a tablet!"](https://github.com/kenny-tse/tweeter/blob/master/public/screenshots/tweeter-small.PNG?raw=true)